Roman Rubanov: Biography

-Rubanov was born on September 1, 1980 in Vladivostok.
+Rubanov was born on September 1, 1980, in Vladivostok.
 He graduated from the economics department of Far Eastern Federal University in 2002.

 From 2002 to 2012, he worked as auditor at several Russian companies, including BDO Russia.
-In January-July 2013 Rubanov headed the Fraud Investigation and Prevention Service as Fraud Case Officer at a consulting company.
+In January–July 2013 Rubanov headed the Fraud Investigation and Prevention Service as Fraud Case Officer at a consulting company.

 In January 2013, Rubanov organized the registration of Moscow political activists as members of precinct election commissions with the right to a decisive vote.
-In February-March of the same year, he acted as coordinator of territorial election commissions in the Moscow mayoral elections, representing the League of Voters.
-In June, Alexey Navalny appointed Rubanov head of the staff of his electoral campaign to pass the municipal filter in the elections.
+In February–March of the same year, he acted as coordinator of territorial election commissions in the Moscow mayoral elections, representing the League of Voters.
+In June, Alexei Navalny appointed Rubanov head of the staff of his electoral campaign to pass the municipal filter in the elections.
 Rubanov was Deputy Head of Navalny's campaign until September 2013.

 In February 2015, he joined the Party of Progress.
 In early 2016, he was among the candidates for the Barvikha Rural Settlement Council.